 429 E. 3rd Street, New Smyrna Beach, FL - Beach Plaza (later Outback Plaza)

 A photo of an abandoned, overgrown, and decrepit looking supermarket building kicks off this post.
 What does that mean, you ask?
 To the longtime readers of AFB and the other retail fans in this world, a picture of an abandoned supermarket can only mean one thing - this post is gonna be good!
-To the average person who randomly found this post in a Google search, you're probably just thinking to yourself right now that whoever is writing this crazy.
+To the average person who randomly found this post in a Google search, you're probably just thinking to yourself right now that whoever is writing this is crazy.
 While I may be a little crazy for dedicating much of my free time to documenting the retail stores of past and present, I think what we're going to see in today's post may be just enough to convert anyone into a retail fan.
 This place is a good example of why I enjoy searching out and documenting these old stores, as this place is a true relic of the past.

 Retail fan or not, something that both of these groups are probably thinking to themselves right now is "Ok AFB, enough with all this fluff talk, just tell us why we're here today!"
 Alright, alright, I'm getting to the point now!
 If you've been following AFB's sister blog My Florida Retail over the summer, then you've seen my series featuring the remodel of a Publix and a Winn-Dixie store located on the mainland side of New Smyrna Beach.
 While that series was looking forward at some new and remodeled stores in town, today's post will take things in the opposite direction as we set our sights on the ghost of supermarkets past.
 Prior to the opening of the mainland NSB Winn-Dixie in 1996, Winn-Dixie served the citizens of town from this building.
 Located at the eastern end of New Smyrna's South Causeway, this shopping center is one of the first things you see entering New Smyrna's beachside.
 Constructed in 1984, this Winn-Dixie was built in a time when New Smyrna Beach was experiencing one of its first retail booms.
 The early 1980's brought quite a bit of commercial construction to the New Smyrna Beach area, as the sleepy beach town began to see a large amount of residential growth.
 With this plaza serving as a gateway to the beaches, Winn-Dixie felt this would be the perfect location to grow with the community.
 I believe this store replaced a much smaller Winn-Dixie located somewhere over on the mainland, probably along Route 1 in the older part of town, but I haven't been able to confirm that fact.